-On October 30, 2017, we refinanced our then existing 2016 Senior Secured Credit Facility (as defined below) with a new syndicated credit agreement, with Bank of America serving as administrative agent.
+On October 30, 2017, we refinanced our then existing senior secured credit facility (the "2016 Senior Secured Credit Facility") with a new syndicated credit agreement, with Bank of America serving as administrative agent (the Senior Secured Credit Facility).
 The new Senior Secured Credit Facility consists of a \$40.0 million term loan and a \$110.0 million revolving line of credit.
 The Senior Secured Credit Facility accrues interest, payable monthly, at an annual rate equal to the prime rate plus a margin of 0.50% to 2.00% or at the 30-day LIBOR rate plus a margin of 2.75% to 4.00%, in each case depending on the ratio of consolidated debt to EBITDA, as defined in the agreement.
 Additionally, the Senior Secured Credit Facility requires us to pay unused commitment fees of up to 0.30% on any undrawn amounts under the revolving line of credit.
 The maturity date of the Senior Secured Credit Facility is the earlier of October 30, 2022 or 181 days before the maturity date of the Mezzanine Notes.
 Principal payments of \$1.3 million are due on the last day of each calendar quarter until the maturity date, when all outstanding principal and accrued and unpaid interest are due.
 We used proceeds from the Senior Secured Credit Facility to complete the acquisition of SDCR, Inc. discussed below.
-As of December 31, 2017, we had \$38.8 million of term loans outstanding with \$65.5 million outstanding and \$44.5 million of available capacity under our revolving line of credit.
+As of March 31, 2018 we had \$37.5 million of term loans outstanding with \$70.8 million outstanding and \$39.3 million of available capacity under our revolving line of credit.